Sjj1024/PakePlus/docs/README.md

 -   🚀 With Rust Tauri, PakePlus is much more lightweight and faster than JS-based frameworks.
 -   📦 Battery-included package — shortcut pass-through, immersive windows, and minimalist customization.
 -   👻 PakePlus is just a simple tool — replace the old bundle approach with Tauri (though PWA is good enough).
+-   🤗 PakePlus is easy to use, just a github token, and you can get a desktop app.

 ## Popular Packages